What is Cluster Feeding?

 Life changes can also impact baby and they may want to be closer with you resulting in longer feeding sessions.
 This is often the case when baby is feeling discomfort from being ill or teething.
 It can also coincide with a change in your situation like your return to work, baby’s teething, or some other discomfort in baby’s life can also cause cluster feeding and fussiness.

-In addition to being frustrating, cluster feeding can also invite concern and can cause anxiety in concerned relatives who may assume this behaviour has something to do with your milk supply.
-It really doesn’t!
-Not offering the breast or offering an alternative to breastfeeding like a bottle will not help in this situation and is not recommended as it can affect baby’s nutrition and your bonding as well as your milk supply.
-Soothing, rocking, walking, and offering the breast are the best things you can do.
-One paediatrician advised a breastfeeding Lansinoh mum to, “find a soft spot on the couch and hunker down.”
-Her baby cluster fed for three hours a night, every night, for two months.
+At first you or concerned relatives may think this fussiness is down to your milk supply, however this is unlikely.
+Instead of not offering the breast or offering an alternative to breastfeeding like a bottle, will not help in this situation and is not recommended, as it can affect baby’s nutrition and your bonding as well as your milk supply.
+Soothing, rocking, walking and offering the breast are the best things you can do.
 Remembering that this will pass is critical!
-This stage is exhausting but it won’t last forever.
+It can be exhausting, but it won’t last forever.

 If you find you’re feeding your newborn often you may be wondering when cluster feeding will stop.
 It’s important to remember that feeding frequency changes all the time depending on circumstance but cluster feeding usually occurs in the first few weeks and months.
-However, breastfeeding is not all about the nutrition, though that is very important.
+However, breastfeeding is not just about the nutrition too, though that is very important.
 It is also about baby wanting to be close to mum.
 You and your baby will have many ups and downs and you will both get through this.
-Be patient, and don’t hesitate to reach out to a breastfeeding specialist for tips and reassurance with this or any situations as you and your baby continue on your breastfeeding journey.
+Be patient, and don’t hesitate to reach out to a breastfeeding specialist or healthcare professional for tips and reassurance with this to make your breastfeeding journey as easy as possible.